A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Jun 30 : Cusco → Puno

 Begin your scenic journey to Puno, gateway to Lake Titicaca.
-The 6–7 hour drive includes stunning Andean views — high plains, snowcapped peaks, traditional villages, La Raya Pass (4,335 m), llama and alpaca pastures, and the tranquil Vilcanota River.
+The 6–7 hour drive includes stunning Andean views and stops — high plains, snowcapped peaks, traditional villages, La Raya Pass (4,335 m), llama and alpaca pastures, and the tranquil Vilcanota River.

 Jul 1 – Lake Titicaca: Uros & Taquile Islands